 The joint MTA and University of Maryland (UMD) technical board continued its efforts on the mitigation of noise, vibration and electro-magnetic interference (EMI) at the UMD facilities.
 The vibration report was received in December 2017, but only evaluated areas near critical campus buildings, resulting in approximately 1,300 feet of mitigation, whereas the UMD agreement required the entire campus to be evaluated, which would lead to approximately 6,100 feet of mitigation.
-The committee is currently awaiting PLTC's submittal of its revised Noise and Vibration report.
+The committee is currently awaiting PLTC's submittal of its revised Noise and Vibration report, and the planned November 26, 2018 meeting on this topic was canceled.